-Times are perilous.
-Persecution is on the rise.
-Mass confusion seems to be the norm.
-The world is dying from a lack of true love and the Word of God is under heavy attack.
+Times are perilous and mass confusion seems to be the norm.
+The word “love” in our modern day culture has grown to be a cheap word with blurred lined.
+It’s amazing really when you come to the understanding that it is God who gives the very definition to everything in the entire universe.
+The world is dying from a lack of true love and the Word of God is under heavy attack in the hour that we’re living.
 Rest assured that the promises of God remain forever true and never change with the times, cultural trends, or popular opinion.
 Love is mentioned approximately 310 times in all of Scripture contained in a total of 280 verses.
 I’m convinced that this issue runs so deep that to even to catch a glimpse of it on this side of eternity will radically change our lives, our worship, and all of our dealings.

 When I say love, I don’t mean the butterfly feeling your girlfriend gives you.
 I’m not referring to romantic love.
 This is not meant to be another cheapy that talks about unconditional agape love and fails to answer any real weighty questions.
 This is not about love “winning.”
 This is not a series to send to the girl at church that you have a huge crush on, to convince her how great of a husband you’ll be.
 There’s far too much of that.
 The point is missed every time we make the issues of the faith about ourselves.
 We’re going to quickly find that the reason for all that we do, is in every moment intended for His glory.

 This discourse will likely take many years to complete.
 My goal is to provide an exegesis that will require us to re-examine all that we think we know and surrender whatever is required to make us into intense and passionate lovers of God.
 I will attempt to answer the following questions:

 - What is love and how is it biblically defined?

 - What is the urgency of bridal love?